AngangGuo/blog/content/posts/2021/Notes - SvelteJS.md

 See [How and When to Use Component Context in Svelte](https://imfeld.dev/writing/svelte_context)

 ## Slot
-You can compose components by using `slot`.
+Components can have child content.
+The content is exposed in the child component using the `<slot>` element.

 ### Fall back content in slot
 Child.svelte